 As the connection between the two women is rekindled, Lucky tries to save Nisha from entering a marriage based on a lie.
 But does Nisha really want to be saved?
 And after a decade’s worth of lying, can Lucky break free of her own circumstances and build a new life?
 Is she willing to walk away from all that she values about her parents and community to live in a new truth?
 As Lucky—an outsider no matter what choices she makes—is pushed to the breaking point, Marriage of a Thousand Lies offers a vivid exploration of a life lived at a complex intersection of race, sexuality, and nationality.
 The result is a profoundly American debut novel shot through with humor and loss, a story of love, family, and the truths that define us all.

-Marriage of a Thousand Lies is an absolutely stunning book that I picked it up completely by chance.
-It packs a serious punch and gives readers a lot to unpack in a seriously small package.
+Marriage of a Thousand Lies is an absolutely stunning book that I picked up completely by chance.
+It gives readers a lot to unpack in a seriously small package.
 The book explores topics about family, love, marriage, culture, tradition, societal expectations, and queer/gender issues.

 Lucky is a first generation American whose parents hail from Sri Lanka.
 She is also a lesbian that is married to a gay man in order to keep up appearances for both of their families.
 Her stable arrangement with her husband is turned on it’s head when she reconnects with Nisha, her childhood best friend and first love.